mattmuroya/calculator_test_selenium/README.md

    ```

 The console prints individual results as tests finish executing.
 After all tests
-have been executed, the console prints "TEST EXECUTION COMPLETE" with a final
-count of the passed test cases.
+have been executed, the console prints a final count of the passed test cases.

 ## Framework Design Documentation

-This framework is designed with modularity and extensibility in mind.
-It is
+This framework prioritizes modularity and extensibility.
+It is loosely based on
-loosely based on the Page Object Model (POM) design pattern.
+the Page Object Model (POM) design pattern.

 ```
 calculator_test_selenium/